ytyourstruly/multimodal-emotion-ra/README.md

 # Multimodal Emotion Recongition

-Based on the repository by [Chumachenko] (https://github.com/katerynaCh/multimodal-emotion-recognition).
+Based on the repository by [Chumachenko](https://github.com/katerynaCh/multimodal-emotion-recognition).

 # Demo